How To Prevent Malaria - The Top Ten Tips

 At night you still need to use repellant, but sunscreen isn’t needed from dusk to dawn.

 8. Check the malaria risks - Get an antimalarial (if necessary)

-Depending on the overall malaria risk at your destination, it might be necessary to practise malaria prophylaxis, either on a daily or a weekly basis.
+Depending on the overall malaria risk at your destination, it might be necessary to take malaria chemoprophylaxis (anti-malarial medication), either on a daily or a weekly basis to prevent malaria.
 Consult with a travel clinic, healthcare provider or an online doctor service like ours well before your departure to discuss your specific preventive needs.

 Depending on the medication you use, you will have to start taking the medication up to two weeks before entering the risk area.
 In areas of intermediate risk, it might be sufficient to carry a treatment course with you as a stand-by medication.
 You would only start taking the medication if you experience any flu-like symptoms during your journey.

 If you need antimalarial medication, don’t forget to take it every day during your trip (or as advised) and do not stop taking it too early after your return.
 Depending on the medication, it could have to be continued for 4 weeks after you leave the malaria-affected area.

 If you experience any flu-like symptoms within 1 year after your return, always inform any doctor treating you about the journey and the areas you have been to.
 Although an infection with malaria usually causes symptoms within 1 or two weeks, it could take a lot longer (up to a year) for the disease to break out.
 Even if you have done everything right, there always remains a small risk of getting malaria.

 Looking for malaria tablets before you take off?
 You can order your prescription online from Zava and our London-based GMC-regulated doctors will dispatch your malaria tablets if it’s right for you.

 And finally: Enjoy your trip!